 Some people were distinctly unwilling to hurry anywhere by Wednesday.
 Inevitably, bringing a large number of people together also means holding a party for viruses, and festival ‘flu – perhaps helped a long a bit by long days, late nights and drinking – was beginning to make its presence felt.
 Nevertheless, the pace was picking up again by evening, when there were screenings of Fugue (about an amnesiac woman returning to the family she could no longer remember), Vision (about a Frenchwoman who travels of Japan in search of a mushroom that can cure emotional pain, and finds something more) and Tremor – Er Ist Immer Krieg (a epic tone poem interwoven with atmospheric black and white images of war).

-Naziha Arebi talks Freedom Fields Photo: Stuart Crawford
+Naziha Arebi talks Freedom Fields Photo: Max Crawford

 Also screening were Freedom Fields, a documentary about young female footballers in Libya, with director Naziha Arebi in attendance. and detective drama Out Of Blue, which was followed by a Q&A with director and longstanding friend of the festival Carol Morley.
 Alongside these, Belgian drama Alone At My Wedding followed a Roma single mother looking for love, and was followed by a talk with director Marta Bergman; and Guatemalan drama José saw a working class gay man compelled to take a huge risk after falling for a builder.